HoangVuSnape/mcp-manager/fastmcp_server/README.md

 The new API will immediately be mounted under its prefix and listed by `/list-server`.

+### Exporting Swagger specs

+The raw OpenAPI schema for any loaded server can be downloaded via `/export-server/{prefix}`.
+If the prefix is unknown a `404` response is returned.

 ### Database persistence

 Set the `database` field in `config.json` (or the `DB_URL` environment